Diagnosis of C3 deficiency

 Absent C3 levels in the presence of other normal complement values are consistent with a C3 deficiency.

-Absent (or low) C3 functional levels in the presence of normal C3
+Absent (or low) C3 functional levels in the presence of normal C3 antigen levels should be replicated with a new serum specimen to confirm that C3 inactivation did not occur during shipping.

-1. Davis ML, Austin C, Messmer BL, et al: IFCC-standardization pediatric reference intervals for 10 serum proteins using the Beckman Array 360 system.
+1. Davis ML, Austin C, Messmer BL, et al. IFCC-standardization pediatric reference intervals for 10 serum proteins using the Beckman Array 360 system.
 Clin Biochem.
 1996;29(5):489-492

-2. Gaither TA, Frank MM: Complement.
+2. Gaither TA, Frank MM.
+Complement.
 In: Henry JB, ed.
 Clinical Diagnosis and Management by Laboratory Methods.
 17th ed.
 WB Saunders Company; 1984:879-892

-3. O'Neil KM: Complement deficiency.
+3. O'Neil KM.
+Complement deficiency.
 Clin Rev Allergy Immunol.
-2000;19:83-108
+2000;19(2):83-108

-4. Frank MM: Complement deficiencies.
+4. Frank MM.
+Complement deficiencies.
 Pediatr Clin North Am.
 2000;47(6):1339-1354

-5. Brodszki N, Frazer-Abel A, Grumach AS, et al: European Society for Immunodeficiencies (ESID) and European Reference Network on Rare Primary Immunodeficiency, Autoinflammatory and Autoimmune Diseases (ERN RITA) Complement Guideline: Deficiencies, diagnosis, and management.
+5. Brodszki N, Frazer-Abel A, Grumach AS, et al. European Society for Immunodeficiencies (ESID) and European Reference Network on Rare Primary Immunodeficiency, Autoinflammatory and Autoimmune Diseases (ERN RITA) Complement Guideline: Deficiencies, diagnosis, and management.
 J Clin Immunol.
 2020;40(4):576-591

 6. Willrich MAV, Braun KMP, Moyer AM, Jeffrey DH, Frazer-Abel A. Complement testing in the clinical laboratory.
 Crit Rev Clin Lab Sci.
-2021 Nov;58(7):447-478. doi: 10.1080/10408363.2021.1907297
+2021;58(7):447-478. doi:10.1080/10408363.2021.1907297

 Monday through Friday